Call for seminar papers—now closed

 The seminar on Sacramentality, Liturgy and Theology focuses on a range of issues located at the intersection of theology, worship and praxis, particularly on theological engagements with Christian sacramental and liturgical practices.
 We welcome descriptive, critical and constructive papers addressing any aspect of theological work on sacrament and liturgy.

 Theological Anthropology:Alistair McFadyen (e-mail firstname.lastname@example.org)

 The Theological Anthropology seminar seeks papers on the Christian understanding of humanity.
-We have a preference for papers that do not consider Christian doctrine or biblical material in isolation from secular thought, practice or that engage in theoretical considerations disengaged from lived human experience and reality.
-Our intention is to gather papers that consider human life and experience in its concreteness, or as theorised in secular disciplines reflecting on human reality or guiding practice and, on that basis, consider how theological anthropology might be challenged by exposure to situations of human reality, and how they might in turn be illuminated by Christian understanding of the human.
+We encourage papers that engage with the diversity of lived humanity, including diversity as shaped by categories of race, gender, class, and disability.
+Our intention is to gather papers that consider human life and experience in its concreteness and particularity, or as theorised in secular disciplines reflecting on human reality or guiding practice.
+We are interested in how theological anthropology might be challenged by exposure to situations of human reality, and how they might in turn be illuminated by Christian understanding of the human.
+We have a preference for papers that do not consider Christian doctrine or biblical material in isolation from secular thought or practice or lived human experience and reality.

 Theological Ethics:David Clough (e-mail email@example.com)

 The Theological Ethics seminar provides a space for participants to reflect on the interface between theology and ethics.
 We welcome papers addressing any aspect of this interface, including theoretically oriented discussions and papers addressing specific ethical issues from a theological perspective.